 • 10 years - averages - 129-146 cm and 25-39 kg.

-For a simpler understanding of the development of the child, a table of height and weight of children of 10 years is given:
+For a simpler understanding of child development, here is a table of the height and weight of children 10 years old:

 Weight, kg